-And here he sits, right next to me… cooing as he dreams his baby dreams and I share my thoughts with you.
+There he sat, right next to me… cooing as he dreamed his baby dreams and I share my thoughts with you.

 What life will he live?

-I can only teach him what I live myself.
+I can only teach him to live the life in which I live myself.

 I want him to know possibility.